nfz4777/xLLM/README.md

+Applying Explainable LLM to Threat Detection
-1. First I created a Textual Dataset
+1. First, I created a Textual Dataset
-2. Applied an LLM model
+2. Applied an LLM model for the classification (Threat:1 or Normal: 0)
-3. Applied Explainable AI (SHAP)
+3. Applied Explainable AI (SHAP) for further evaluation